gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 in loss of the latest DTLS key context.
 Therefore, the endpoints SHOULD retain the old restart DTLS key context until the DTLS Key Management confirms the new ones are committed to secure storage.
-This can for example ensure that at key-changes signals to terminate the old DTLS key contexts (including the restart) is never sent until the new restart DTLS key context has been committed to storage.
+For example, this can ensure that signals to terminate the old DTLS key contexts (including the restart context) are never sent until the new restart DTLS key context has been committed to storage.

 Implementations will also need to consider the risk of two-time pads, i.e. the usage of the same nonce twice.
 An SCTP endpoint restarted and sent a number of packets using the restart key context thus using sequence number 1 to 8.
-If this endpoint restart again it is crucial that the restarted endpoint does not reuse sequence number 1 to 8 a second time.
+If this endpoint restarts again, it is crucial that the restarted endpoint does not reuse sequence number 1 to 8 a second time.
 Ensuring that a sequence number is never reused in the context of a crash may be hard, thus the simpler solution is to remove a restart